JFK (film): Plot

 Some key witnesses become scared and refuse to testify while others, such as Ruby and Ferrie, die in suspicious circumstances.
 Before his death, Ferrie tells Garrison that there was a conspiracy to kill Kennedy.
-Garrison meets a high-level figure in Washington D.C. who identifies himself as "X".
-He suggests a coup d'état at the highest levels of government, implicating members of the CIA, the Mafia, the military-industrial complex, Secret Service, FBI, and then-Vice President Lyndon Johnson as either co-conspirators or as having motives to cover up the truth of the assassination.
-X suggests that Kennedy was killed because he wanted to pull the United States out of the Vietnam War and dismantle the CIA.
+Garrison meets a high-level figure in Washington D.C. who identifies himself as "X", who claims Kennedy's security in Dallas was deliberately neglected.
+He also suggests a coup d'état at the highest levels of government, implicating members of the CIA, the Mafia, the military-industrial complex, Secret Service, FBI, and then-Vice President Lyndon B. Johnson as either co-conspirators or as having motives to cover up the truth of the assassination.
+X suggests that Kennedy was killed because he wanted to pull the United States out of the Vietnam War, halt further actions against Cuba, and dismantle the CIA.
 X encourages Garrison to keep digging and prosecute Shaw.
 Soon afterward, Garrison indicts Shaw with conspiring to murder Kennedy.

-Some of Garrison's staff begin to doubt his motives and disagree with his methods, and leave the investigation.
 Garrison's marriage is strained when his wife Liz complains that he is spending more time on the case than with his own family.
 After a sinister phone call is made to their daughter, Liz accuses Garrison of being selfish and attacking Shaw only because of his homosexuality.
+Some of Garrison's staff begin to doubt his motives and disagree with his methods, and leave the investigation.
+One of them, Bill Broussard, is later revealed to have been an insider for the FBI for some time, and even plays a peripheral, undisclosed role in what seems to be an attempt to kidnap, murder or otherwise scare Garrison.
 In addition, Garrison is criticized in the media as wasting taxpayer money to investigate a conspiracy theory.
 Garrison suspects a connection with the assassination of Martin Luther King Jr. and the assassination of Robert F. Kennedy.

 Shaw's trial takes place in 1969.
-Garrison presents the court with a dismissal of the single-bullet theory, proposing a scenario involving three assassins firing six shots and framing Oswald for the murders of Kennedy and Tippit, all for the purpose of installing Johnson as President so he could escalate the war in Vietnam and enrich the defense industry.
+Garrison presents the court with a dismissal of the single-bullet theory, proposing a scenario involving three assassins firing six shots and framing Oswald for the murders of Kennedy and Tippit, all for the purpose of installing Johnson as president so he could escalate the war in Vietnam and enrich the defense industry.
 However, the jury acquits Shaw after less than one hour of deliberation.
 While his prosecution has failed, Garrison wins his wife and children's respect for his determination, and so repairs his relationship with his family.